 - GET MEDICAL ATTENTION IMMEDIATELY.
 It is extremely important that the victim seeks immediate medical evaluation following a sexual assault.
 The best place for this evaluation is a hospital emergency room.
 In addition to treating any injuries, evaluating and treating for possible exposure to sexually transmitted diseases and pregnancy, the emergency room staff is expertly trained to collect valuable medical evidence.
 This evidence may be used in the event that the victim wishes to have the perpetrator prosecuted at a later time.
 Without this evidence, it is very difficult to obtain a conviction.
 Remember, do not drink, bathe, douche, brush teeth, change clothes or comb hair.
 It is only natural to want to do these things but doing so may destroy evidence.
 If changing clothes is necessary, all clothing worn during the assault should be placed in a paper bag and taken to the hospital.
-The victim may wish to have a friend or family member accompany her/him to the hospital or if the victim wishes, someone from the college can accompany him/her.
+The victim may wish to have a friend or family member accompany them to the hospital or if the victim wishes, someone from the college can accompany them.

 - SEEK COUNSELING.
 Regardless if whether the assault is reported, it is often helpful to seek counseling for the traumatic experience.
-The Canisius College Counseling Center 716.888.2620 or Crisis Services 716.834.3131 can provide confidential support.
+The Canisius University Counseling Center 716.888.2620 or Crisis Services 716.834.3131 can provide confidential support.
 The Canisius Sexual Assault Liaison is Eileen Niland, MS, LMHC, NCC, Counseling Center, Bosch 105, 716.888.2620.

 - DOCUMENT THE INCIDENT.
 If Law Enforcement is to be involved and criminal charges are filed, this information is crucial.
 A victim should write down every detail about the attack as accurately as possible, including: